rhyuen/now-serverless/README.md

 2. I got promises working with NODE functions.
 3. I got functions to return a JWT.

+# ATTEMPTS/THINGS I COULDN'T get to work.
+1. I can't a DB connection to mongo working in `/api/lambda/dbconn.js`.
+2. I can't get subroutes (routes declared and used in the node app but not explicitly denoted and assigned a rule in `now.json`) to node.js apps with `@now/node-server`.

 # Questions to be answered.

 1. I don't know if the `node_modules` have to be in the same directory as the `functions` or if the `node_modules` directory can be at the root level.
+> `node_modules` can be at the root level

 2. You can return JSON responses with `res.end(JSON.stringify({'key': 'value', 'keytwo': 'valuetwo'}))`.
+> `This is fine`

 3. I do not know if `@now/node-server` lets you deploy without error if there is an explicit port named in the server code.
 Currently, there is no explicit port denoted.